Shasthojoy/lycheejs-guide/engine-concept/Environments.md

 ## Basic Example

 The typical usage of an Environment is either by using a `lychee.pkg` file or by using a customized Environment instance on-the-fly.

 In both cases the `build` property decides what to build.
-If the `variant` is set to (defaulted) `application`, the `build` target is created with a `new` call and gets the `profile` as a parameter.
+If the `variant` is set to (defaulted) `application`, the `build` target is created with a `new` call and receives the `profile` object as its first parameter.

 Initializing an Environment with a `lychee.pkg` file uses the `lychee.pkginit(identifier, settings, profile)` syntax where `settings` are